 If I had enough money, I would buy the Kiehl’s Midnight Recovery Oil exclusively because the gentle formula does a great job at removing makeup without irritating or drying out the skin.
 The formula makes the makeup glide off without forcing me to tug on the skin.

-Within this challenge, some categories were extremely hard to decipher a clear winner (such as mascara and lipstick), while the choice was obvious for others.
-This tells me that, I may want to reduce my spending (and hoarding) within categories where there was an obvious favorite.
+Within this challenge, some categories were extremely hard to choose a clear ride or die favorite, while other categories felt obvious.
+Overall, this tells me that, I may want to reduce my spending (and hoarding) within categories where there was an obvious favorite.

 Having some variety is great in my collection is good.
 However, there are specific products that I rely on more than others.
 Why buy products if I know they’ll sit untouched?
 Ultimately, knowing what I gravitate towards should help me to make smarter choices in the future.